Bundesliga: Bayern Munich held in Leipzig | DW | 14.09.2019

 Both Manuel Neuer and Peter Gulacsi made big saves to keep the scores level in an exciting game between two top sides in the Bundesliga.

-The visitors took n early lead when Robert Lewandowski converted a one-on-one chance after great work by Thomas Müller.
+The visitors took an early lead when Robert Lewandowski converted a one-on-one chance after great work by Thomas Müller.

 Bayern, who lost David Alaba to injury in the warm up (Jerome Boateng replaced him), were dominant in the first half and should have added at least another goal.
 After they correctly had a penalty taken away by the VAR, Bayern found themselves facing a spot kick after a silly foul by Lucas Hernandez on the turning Yussuf Poulsen.